-To address this gap , Senior Fellow Britta Thiemt began “How to be a Mental Health Ambassador,” an Action Project with two aims to address the lack of support for people struggling with their mental health in Ireland:
+To address this gap, Senior Fellow Britta Thiemt began “How to be a Mental Health Ambassador,” an Action Project that aims to address the lack of support for people struggling with their mental health in Ireland in two ways:

 - To enable young people to act in support of others struggling,

 - To sensitise them to the political dimension of the issue and the necessity for reform.

 This was attempted with a two-part event, which consisted of a skills-based workshop and a panel discussion on mental health reform.

 Having grown up in Germany, there were certain things Britta took for granted about living in a European country.
 In her own family, members who experienced mental health difficulties are able to make use of in- and outpatient mental health treatment within reasonable waiting periods, and for free.
 In Ireland, this was not possible.
 As a psychology student, as well as having her own family members affected by this issue, Britta felt compelled to raise awareness on mental health at both the social and policy level.

 Having grown up in Germany, there were certain things Britta took for granted about living in a European country.
 In her own family, members who experienced mental health difficulties are able to make use of in- and outpatient mental health treatment within reasonable waiting periods, and for free.
 In Ireland, this was not possible.